NerdyKyogre/Wumpus_Py/README.md

 Basically what it says on the tin.
 Works in Python 3.x out of the box, as it only uses preinstalled modules.

 You can download Hunt The Wumpus with IPFS.
-Get IPFS at https://ipfs.io/#install
+Get IPFS at https://ipfs.io/#install or using cnapd, homebrew, or chocolatey.